alexch/codelikethis/public/lessons/learn_to_code_with_javascript/objects.md

 * Just using an object as a key-value store does not make your code *object-oriented*.
     * For OOP you need a few extra features, especially the keywords `new` and `this` and `class`
     * We discuss OOP in a separate [OO_JS](../javascript/oo_js) lesson
-* In the rest of this lesson we use "hash" and "object" interchangeably
+* In the rest of this lesson we use "object", but elsewhere, you may see "hash" and "object" used interchangeably

 # An Object is a Lookup Table

 An object is useful for putting many similar things together.

-an object can be defined *literally* (inline) with curly braces, like this:

 Let's make an object that maps a state's *abbreviation* to its *full name*: